Engaging Influential Students to Tackle Peer Violence in Indonesia

 To do that, a group of researchers compared the findings from baseline and endline surveys in order to measure the changes in norms and violence perpetration in schools before and after the intervention.
 Qualitative information were collected from semi-structured interviews and group discussion with the students, teachers, and school staff, as well as using facilitator’s observation checklist, diaries, and feedback.

-In South Sulawesi, bullying perpetration decreased by 29%, and experience of victimisation reduced by 20%.
-In Central Java, the findings were mixed, with bullying perpetration and victimisation increasing in both control and intervention schools, suggesting that the intervention may have raised awareness and hence identification and reporting of bullying.
+According to an unpublished report by UNICEF and YIM, in South Sulawesi, the programme saw a nearly 30 percent reduction in bullying following the intervention.
+In Central Java, the findings were mixed, suggesting that the intervention may have raised awareness and hence identification and reporting of bullying.

 “I believe that making friends with everybody is a good way to overcome [the problem of] bullying.
 When we show our closest friends how to behave positively, it influences all students to want to change just like us” – Student Agent of Change, South Sulawesi

-Qualitative findings in an intervention school in Central Java also indicated some challenges faced by the Agents of Change, particularly boys, who faced some teasing from their peers as a result of their participation in the programme.
+A further qualitative study conducted by Ryan, in an intervention school in Klaten, Central Java also indicated some challenges faced by the Agents of Change, particularly boys, who faced some teasing from their peers as a result of their participation in the programme.
 “Some male students reported being teased by other students because they were active in the programme, and we need to be sure we create an engaging, safe, and enabling environment, particularly for boys, before the programme is initiated” said Ryan.
 In the future, it is recommended that specific strategies for engaging girls and boys, taking into account gender roles in the community, should inform programme delivery.

 What We Learned